Whistleblowing Alert Procedure

 5. How does 3DS protect a Whistleblower?

-5.1 3DS guarantees confidentiality
+5.1 3DS commits to maintaining confidentiality

 3DS undertakes to keep the identity of a Whistleblower confidential.

 Except with the express consent of the Whistleblower, his/her identity (or elements enabling his/her identification) will only be communicated to persons specifically responsible for the processing of Alerts within 3DS (in particular investigations and their follow-up) and under the condition that this communication is necessary for the processing of the Alert.
-These persons are bound by a strict confidentiality obligations under the terms of the Charter of the Dassault Systèmes Ethics Committee.
+These persons are bound by a strict confidentiality obligation under the terms of the Charter of the Dassault Systèmes Ethics Committee.

 3DS also undertakes to keep confidential and to guarantee the integrity of the information collected in the context of an Alert, as well as: